HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

   )
 }}

 {# TOD (authors and analysts) - I don't see 2019 data in the SQL query.
-Did you get that from last year's chapter or did you run a different SQL query (in whcih case we should update it) #}
+Did you get that from last year's chapter (in which case we should mark it as such in the Spreadsheet) or did you run a different SQL query (in whcih case we should update it) #}

 These prevalence numbers show a slight increase on [the 2019 results](../2019/third-parties): 93.87% of pages in the desktop crawl had at least one third-party request, the number was slightly higher at 94.10% of pages in the mobile crawl.
 A brief look into the small number of pages with no third-party content revealed that many were adult sites, some were government domains and some were basic landing / holding pages with little content.
 It is fair to say that the vast majority of pages have at least one third-party.

 {# TODO authors - that's interesting that it's still increasing.
-I would have those that potentially the prevalance of cookie banners might show a slight decrease.
+I would have thought that potentially the prevalance of cookie banners preventing some third-party content loading by default might cause a slight decrease this year.
 Though I guess that's only few countries like Europe, and mostly concerned with Advertising/Tracking third-party content.
+Also cookie trackers themsleves are often implemented as third-party CMP.
 Still interesting none-the-less.
 Is it worth noting this?
 Maybe with link to privacy chapter. #}

 The chart below shows the distribution of pages by third-party count.
 The 10th percentile page has two third-party requests while the median page has 24.
 Over 10% of pages have more than 100 third-party requests.